DaveBenham/VenomModules/README.md

 #### LOW PASS

-Frequencies above the cutoff are attenuated
+Frequencies above the cutoff are attenuated.

 #### HIGH PASS

-Frequencies below the cutoff are attenuated
+Frequencies below the cutoff are attenuated.

 #### BAND PASS

-Frequencies above and below the cutoff are attenuated
+Frequencies above and below the cutoff are attenuated.

 #### NOTCH

-Frequencies at or near the cutoff are attenuated
+Frequencies at or near the cutoff are attenuated.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.